Guilherme Afif Domingos

-Guilherme Afif Domingos (born 18 September 1943) is a Brazilian company administrator, entrepreneur, politician, and member of the Social Democratic Party (PSD).
-A longtime leader in the São Paulo business community, he was a close ally of former governor Paulo Maluf, serving in economic and technocratic state offices.
+Guilherme Afif Domingos (born 18 September 1943) is a Brazilian company administrator, entrepreneur, and politician of Lebanese descent, member of the Social Democratic Party (PSD).
+He was Vice Governor of São Paulo between 2011 and 2014, and chief-minister of the Secretariat of Micro and Small Business of the Presidency of the Republic between 2013 and 2015.
+Currently, is president of the Sebrae.